MODFLOW-USGS/modflow-devtools/docs/md/fixtures.md

 ## Loading example models

-Fixtures are provided to find and enumerate models from the MODFLOW 6 example and test model repositories and feed them to test functions.
+Fixtures are provided to find models from the MODFLOW 6 example and test model repositories and feed them to test functions.
 Models can be loaded from:

 - [`MODFLOW-USGS/modflow6-examples`](https://github.com/MODFLOW-USGS/modflow6-examples)
 - [`MODFLOW-USGS/modflow6-testmodels`](https://github.com/MODFLOW-USGS/modflow6-testmodels)